 As difficult as it is to understand health insurance benefits, knowing your benefits is key to getting insurance to pay.
 It is very common for insurance to decline payment because they don’t see the medical need for a particular item, medication, therapy, or procedure.
 It is key to know what benefits the policyholder is entitled and to communicate the medical reason for it.

 Be Proactive with Your Doctor

 One must be aggressive with their doctor in getting them to write very detailed prescriptions that include the specific reasons why an item, brand, procedure, therapy or type of care is necessary.
-For example, if prescribing a wheelchair the doctor should specify the weight, muscle strength, typical usage patterns and cognitive ability of the individual.
-All of these factors play a role in the type of wheelchair insurance deems necessary and pays for; this information can make the difference between whether a manual or powered wheelchair is approved which is a difference of thousands of dollars.
+For example, if prescribing a wheelchair, the doctor should specify the weight, muscle strength, typical usage patterns and cognitive ability of the individual.
+All of these factors play a role in the type of wheelchair that insurance deems necessary and pays for.
+This information can make the difference between whether a manual or powered wheelchair is approved, which is a difference of thousands of dollars.

 Provide Additional Supporting Documentation

 Laboratory test results, statements of medical justification, and official letters which describe a patient’s need can all serve as additional supporting documentation.
 Do not be afraid to provide too much information.